DongNX/esphome-docs/components/esp32_digo_improv.rst

     :description: Instructions for setting up Improv via BLE in ESPHome with Digo additional setting.
     :image: improv-social.png

 This component was customized by DigoTech.
-Basically, this component still base on esp32 ``esp32_improv`` component.
+Basically, this component still base on ``esp32_improv`` component.
-Some additional RPC commands werw added to make device could setup to connect to DigoTech cloud.
+Some additional RPC commands were added to make device could setup to connect to DigoTech cloud.

 The ``esp32_improv`` component in ESPHome implements the open `Improv standard <https://www.improv-wifi.com/>`__ for configuring Wi-Fi on an ESP32 device by using Bluetooth Low Energy (BLE) to receive the credentials.